RESEARCH AND ADVOCACY FOR SUSTAINABLE DEVELOPMENT

 4. Support and improve existing community initiatives in the organization’s areas of focus.

-5. Collaborate with local, international, governmental, and non-government institutions to achieve the organization’s objectives in its communities of implementation.
+6. Collaborate with local, international, governmental, and non-government institutions to achieve the organization’s objectives.

 Values

-1. Transparency: Being open and clear about processes, decisions, and the use of resources.
+1. Transparency: Being open and clear about our processes, decisions, and the use of resources.

-2. Accountability: Taking responsibility for actions and outcomes and being answerable to stakeholders.
+2. Accountability: Taking responsibility for our actions and outcomes and being answerable to stakeholders.

 3. Inclusivity: Ensuring diverse community voices are heard and respected, and promoting equality and non-discrimination.